-When iCloud cannot be backed up, reseting network settings may be effective.
-Resetting network settings resolves network-related issues such as being unable to connect to Wi-Fi.
+When iCloud cannot be backed up, resetting network settings may be effective.
+It resolves network-related issues such as being unable to connect to Wi-Fi.
 Tap Settings > General > Reset > Reset network settings.

-Another way to fix iCloud backup failure is to reset iPhone settings.
-When you reset the settings, the system settings (Wi-Fi network password, etc.) will be deleted, but the files on the iPhone (pplication data, etc.) will not be erased.
+Another way to fix iCloud backup failure is to reset iPhone settings altogether.
+The system settings (Wi-Fi network password, etc.) will be deleted, but the files on the iPhone (application data, etc.) will not be erased.

 Go to Settings > General > Reset > Reset All Settings.
-Make a backup of iCloud after iPhone restarts.
+Back up to iCloud after the iPhone restarts.

 Connect your iPhone to PC and launch iTunes, then click on the iPhone icon and select iCloud in the backup field.
 After that, disconect your iPhone from PC and make an iCloud backup as usual.

-Sometimes the cause of the problem is an old iOS version.
-To update iOS, go to Settings on your iPhone, tap on General > Software Update > Download and install.
+Sometimes the problem is caused by an old iOS version.
+To update your iOS, go to Settings on your iPhone, tap on General > Software Update > Download and install.
 If you have the latest version, the message “Your software is up to date” will be displayed.